jkguiang/rtt-lab/client/README.md

 optional arguments:
-  -f                       silence any overwrite warnings --unittest               run simple_test.py (with any additional args) once with a 0ms delay and
+  -f                       silence any overwrite warnings --unittest               run simple_test.py (with any additional args) once
-                           again with a 10ms delay --min_delay MIN DELAY    minimum delay in milliseconds (default: 0) --max_delay MAX DELAY    maximum delay in milliseconds (default: 0) --step_size STEP SIZE    step size in going from min to max delay (default: 1) --n_reps NUM REPS        number of times that a test should be repeated for a given netem delay --tag TAG                unique tag for this run (i.e. output written to outputs/foo_{TAG}/...)
+                           with a 0ms delay and again with a 10ms delay --min_delay MIN DELAY    minimum delay in milliseconds (default: 0) --max_delay MAX DELAY    maximum delay in milliseconds (default: 0) --step_size STEP SIZE    step size in going from min to max delay (default: 1) --n_reps NUM REPS        number of times that a test should be repeated for a given netem delay (default: 1) --tag TAG                unique tag for this run, such that output is written to outputs/foo_{TAG}/ (default: '')

 All additional args are passed to the experiment
 ```